Neighborhood Guide6 min read

 University Avenue does not market itself as a vegan destination.
 It does not need to.
 The Vietnamese culinary tradition that anchors this corridor has been feeding plant-based diners well for decades - tofu, fresh herbs, rice noodles, and vegetable-forward broths are the architecture of the cuisine, not accommodations.

-Ngon Vietnamese Bistro brings the polish. iPho by Saigon brings the value.
+iPho by Saigon brings the value.
 Life Juices brings the mission.
-Together, they make a compelling case for crossing the river.
+Ngon's closure leaves a gap, but the corridor still makes a compelling case for crossing the river.

 For more St. Paul plant-based dining, see our Grand Avenue Vegan Guide, Cathedral Hill Vegan Guide, and the full Vegan Restaurants in St. Paul overview.